Concave majorant of stochastic processes and Burgers turbulence: Fluid in vanishing viscosity

 Remark the similarity with the Legendre transformation of the function

-The physical interpretation is similar to the discrete case, see \cite{B2} for details and proofs.
-For $x$ real, let $a(x,t)$ be the supremum of points where the maximum in (\ref{HopfCole}) is achieved, and $x(a,t)$ its right-continuous inverse.
-To help comprehend the situation, note that when $\overline\psi_{t}$ is a smooth strictly concave function, $x(a,t)=-\partial_{a}\overline{\psi}(a^+,t)$.
-The application $a \to x(a,t)$ is called Lagrangian, and $x\to a(x,t)$ inverse Lagrangian function.
+Call $a(x,t)$ the greatest value of $a$ for which the supremum in (\ref{HopfCole}) is achieved.
+The function $x\mapsto a(x,t)$ is non-decreasing and right-continuous, thus we can define $x(a,t)$ its right-continuous inverse.
+Note that the mere existence of this supremum presupposes that $\psi(a,0)=o(a^2)$ when $a$ goes to $\infty$.
+This is indeed the case with probability $1$ if $\psi$ is a L\'evy process.

+Graphically, if one lets the line with slope $-\frac{x}{t}$ descend vertically until touching the graph of $\psi_{t}$ (assuming that the line was initially high enough), $a(x^-,t)$ is the abscissa of the most leftward contact point between the line and the graph of $\psi_{t}$, while $a(x,t)$ is the most rightward contact point.
+It is clear from this description that for all $x$, $a(x^-,t)$ and $a(x,t)$ are in $\Ext_{\psi_{t}}^+$.

+The application $a \to x(a,t)$ is called \emph{Lagrangian}, and $x\to a(x,t)$ \emph{inverse Lagrangian} function.
 From the hydrodynamic point of view, $x(a,t)$ is the position at time $t$ of a particle initially located at $a$.
-If a discontinuity of the inverse Lagrangian occurs at a point $x$: $a(x^-,t)<a(x,t)$, it means that all the particles initially located on $[a(x^-,t),a(x,t)[$ have formed a clump at point $x$ at time $t$, and that is why such an interval is called a \emph{shock interval}, and its extremities \emph{shock points}.
-The left extremity $a$ of such an interval satisfies $\overline{\psi}'_{t}(a-h)>\overline{\psi}'_{t}(a+h)$ for sufficiently small $h$, which exactly means that $a$ is an extremal superior time of $\psi_{t}$.
-Conversely, this strict inequality indeed characterises left extremities of shock intervals.
+If a discontinuity of the inverse Lagrangian occurs at a point $x$: $a(x^-,t)<a(x,t)$, it means that all the particles initially located on $[a(x^-,t),a(x,t)[$ have formed a clump at point $x$ at time $t$, and that is why such an interval is called a \emph{shock interval}.

+Of particular interest are the points $a$ which are in the closure of no shock interval at time $t$.
+Such points are called \emph{Lagrangian regular points}, and are characterised as the points of $\Ext_{\psi_t}^+$ that are left and right accumulation points of $\Ext_{\psi_t}^+$.
+Denote their set by $\Lr_{\psi_t}$.
+The Lagrangian regular points represent the initial locations of particles that have not been involved in any shock up to time $t$.